 A wrongful death lawsuit must be filed by the administrator or executor of the deceased person’s estate.
 The administrator is someone named to oversee payment of the deceased person’s debts and distribution of assets.
-It may be a family member or someone entirely unrelated to your family.
+It may be a family member or someone entirely unrelated to your family, such as an attorney.

-Speak with a Cambridge Wrongful Death Attorney Today
+Speak with Our Cambridge Wrongful Death Attorneys Today

 Many times, when families suffer the untimely loss of a loved one, they just want answers.
 They want to know how it happened and if it could have been prevented.
 It takes investigation to find the answers.
 A knowledgeable Cambridge wrongful death lawyer may be able to conduct the investigation and provide peace and stability for the future.
 To learn your options, call our Cambridge personal injury lawyers at (617) 925-6407 for a free case review now.